Go to the Students section

 The University has a number of Staff Networks and forums to connect and support staff, based on shared identity or experience.
 These networks can assist in personal and professional development, organise events and activities, act as a sounding board for policy development and review, and provide a consultative forum for the university to gather views and feedback.

-The Staff Networks are able to feed issues direct to the Equality Diversity and Inclusion Advisory Group, which is chaired by the Vice-Chancellor and to Professor Anne-Marie Kilday, Pro Vice-Chancellor (Staff Experience).
+The Staff Networks are able to feed issues direct to the Equality Diversity and Inclusion Advisory Group, which is chaired by the Vice-Chancellor and to Professor Anne-Marie Kilday, Pro Vice-Chancellor, Student Experience and University Community.

 If you are interested in establishing a staff network, please contact Jane Butcher, tel: 01865 485443.